-Rob has been dedicated to the defence of clients since 1989 and his wealth of experience will be used to personally ensure you receive the best advice and the best possible outcome to your Drink Driving case.
+We have over 25 years experience in successfully defending clients who faced drink driving charges.
+Our wealth of experience will be used to personally ensure you receive the best advice and the best possible outcome to your drink driving case.

 In most prosecutions for drink driving, the driver will be the subject of a roadside breath test.
 If this proves positive he will be taken to the police station to provide a further breath test.
 The machine used to obtain this sample is usually a Lion Intoximeter and once again to achieve a conviction for drink driving, the police must obey strict rules.